-For example, just because something is a good habit for me, and helps me be more productive doesn’t mean that it’s going to be a habit that everyone has to develop in their lives.
+For example, just because something is a good habit for me, and helps me be more productive, doesn’t mean that it’s going to be a habit that everyone has to develop in their lives.
 For years would read books on productivity and getting more done (I have an addiction, you might say), and sometimes I’d become frustrated trying to incorporate someone else’s habits into my lifestyle.Make habits your own to work for you.
 Don't implement someone else's habits.
 Click To Tweet

 Just because someone else loves to wake up at 4 am to go for a jog doesn’t mean I need to do that.
 Such a habit doesn’t work well in my life and makes me less productive.
-However, I did need to wake up earlier and go to bed at a reasonable hour.
+However, I needed to wake up earlier and go to bed at a reasonable hour.
 I’ll talk more about that later on in this post.

 Taking the Plunge to Develop Better Habits

-Deciding on what habits you want to develop is one thing, but actually doing it is something else, isn’t it?
+Deciding on what habits you want to develop is one thing, but doing it is something else, isn’t it?

 There seem to be two schools of thought in creating new habits.